 - 1 large egg + 1 egg yolk

-- Decorative sugar, for sprinkling on top
+- Sparkling sugar, for sprinkling on top

-- In another bowl, using a hand or stand mixer (paddle attachment), mix together the melted butter and sugars on medium speed until it completely comes together.
-Mix in the egg, egg yolk, and vanilla.
+- In another bowl, using a hand or stand mixer with the paddle attachment, mix together the melted butter and sugars on medium speed until it completely comes together.
+It should reach the consistency of a thin paste.

 - Mix in the dry ingredients in thirds until it all comes together.
 Careful not to over mix since we’re going for a more dense but tender cookie.

-- Using a large ice cream scoop (about 1/4 cup) scoop out the dough and set them side by side on your tray.
+- Using a large 2oz scoop, scoop out the dough and set them side by side on your tray.
 You want them to be nice and rounded, do not flatten.
 Place them in the fridge for at least 4 hours but preferably overnight.
 You want them to be almost rock hard when you put them in the oven.